stephenslab/flashr/README.md

 # flashr2
 repo for refactoring flashr code

-A minimal example - code is currently very much in development and untested!
-Do not use for applications!
+This code is currently very much in development, and the interface may change under you!

+For a minimal example
 ```
 set.seed(1)
 l = rnorm(5)